tierino/redux-impl/README.md

 # redux-impl
-Primitive Redux store implementation with TypeScript.
+Simple Redux store implementation with TypeScript.

 Includes Redux DevTools and a tiny React demo.